BruceWayneJr/CSE360-Team-24/README.md

         Win_Rate FLOAT NOT NULL);

     <h2>Note:</h2>
-        <h3>-   The game will not run without the jdbc library.
-So include the library to Portals-and-Timemachines-code folder in the         IDE and run the project as mentioned below.</h3>
+        -   The game will not run without the jdbc library.
+So include the library to Portals-and-Timemachines-code folder in the         IDE and run the project as mentioned below.
-        <h3>-   The game will run without the mysql connection but the users cannot see or check with the scorecard.</h3>
+        -   The game will run without the mysql connection but the users cannot see or check with the scorecard.

 Running the Project